Research Report · March 2026

 Core Findings

-Session TypeSessionsAvg Waste %Cohen's d
+Session TypeSessionsAvg Structural ExposureCohen's d

 Resolved (successful)19,5914.04%

-Difference3.4× higher in failures+0.548
+Difference3.4× higher in unresolved sessions+0.548

 Why this matters: Loops are detectable.
 Because CAUM monitors behavioral structure rather than semantic content, it can identify loops in real time — while the agent is running — without reading a single character of prompt or payload data.

-Finding 3 — Cross-model signal is consistent
+Finding 3 - Cross-model signal is consistent in research data

 Model FamilyFrameworkCohen's dAUCSignal